 The common misconception about product manager job interviews is that they are hard.
 I believe it’s the opposite.
 They just take practice and persistence.
 And it’s through those practices that you will really learn how to think and operate like a product manager.
 I am hoping that this website will give you what you need to prepare for your job interviews and have a better career.

 This article provides a step-by-step guide on how to prepare for a product manager job interview.
 I should, however, say that it usually takes 4 to 6 weeks to master the interviews and be fully prepared in acing them.

-I’ve learned throughout my career that preparing for Product Manager interviews is a marathon, not a sprint.
+I’ve learned throughout my career that preparing for product manager interviews is a marathon, not a sprint.
 You start small and continue growing steadily.
-At times, it gets so frustrating to remember the structure of the answers that are expected from you or to think on your toes and come up with ‘out of the box’ ideas on how to improve a product or service that seems ‘already perfect’ (e.g. How would you improve Google Maps?), but once you go through enough question and answer exercises, posting your answers the questions in this site to get feedback, and playing the role of interviewers, you’ll realize that the interviews and take-home cases are easy to do as long as you stick to the structure and mindset that’s expected of you during the interviews.
+At times, it gets so frustrating to remember the structure of the answers that are expected from you or to think on your toes and come up with ‘out of the box’ ideas on how to improve a product or service that seems ‘already perfect’ (e.g. How would you improve Google Maps?), but once you go through enough exercises, you’ll realize that the interviews and take-home cases are easy to do as long as you stick to the structure and mindset that’s expected of you during the interviews.

 1. Pick one category.

 PM job interviews consist of multiple rounds, each of which covers one or multiple of the following categories: